2014 Orionid meteor shower

-The 2013 Orionid meteor shower will peak on October 20 and October 21.
-However, a waning gibbous moon (the Moon's phase after a full moon) may make it harder to view the shower.
+The 2014 Orionid meteor shower will peak on October 20 and October 21.
+An almost new Moon will make make for good conditions to view the shower.

 The Orionid meteor shower, is one of the two meteor showers associated with the Comet Halley.
 The shower is called Orionids because the meteors seem to emerge or radiate from the constellation Orion.